[ Home ] [ Up ] [ Info ] [ Mail ]

 Theorem.
 Any two left (or right) cosets of a subgroup H of a group G are either identical or have no elements in common.
 The j distinct left (or right) cosets of H partition G into j mutually disjoint sets.

-Normal subgroup.
+Normal (or invariant) subgroup.
 A subgroup H of a group G for which the transform of any element of H by any element of G is in H. A subgroup is normal if and only if all its right cosets are also left cosets.

 Syn. invariant subgroup, normal divisor.